 A trip to Samford and back can quite easily be done in half a day, but with so much to do in and around the village, solo travellers, couples and families may like to set aside a full day to explore the hidden gems in the area and simply enjoy the scenic, countryside drive.
 We’ve compiled a few ideas so you can ‘choose your own adventure’…..

 Samford has got something for everyone.
 Here’s a snapshot of what you will find in this picturesque little pocket of Moreton bay Region’s hinterland:

-The Farmer’s Markets are held every Wednesday from 2p-5pm, at Millen Farm, 2204 Mt Samson Road, Samford, Queensland 4520.
-Purchase farm fresh produce, whilst enjoying live music and exploring bespoke cottage businesses.
-You might even get to meet Arran.
-Millen Farms resident Farmer!
+The Farmer’s Markets are held every Friday from 2pm-5pm, at Millen Farm, 2204 Mt Samson Road, Samford, Queensland 4520.
+Purchase local farm fresh produce and explore bespoke cottage businesses.
+You might even get to meet Arran, Millen Farms resident Farmer!

 For foodie things to do in Samford, The Flying Nun Cafe is an absolute must.
 This unique café is tucked inside a renovated old uniting church complete with stained glass windows and other vestiges harking back to its original purpose as a place of worship.
 These days though, the only thing worshipped at The Flying Nun is incredible food.
 This is a great brekky, lunch and dinner spot and arguably Samford’s top place for affordable gourmet dining.
 The Flying Nun’s inspired menu serves up modern Australian staples with a twist and a few choice international options, using only the best, fresh local produce.